botanicus/data.blog/posts/2019-06-25-programming-on-ipad-pro-full-time/programming-on-ipad-pro-full-time.md

 # Programming on iPad Pro full-time

 _One year ago I decided to do an experiment.
 I wanted to see whether I can manage to survive holidays with occasional coding with only an iPad Pro and SmartKeyboard.
 The experiment turned into a huge success.
-I ended up selling my MacBook and never looking back._
+I ended up giving away my MacBook and never looking back._

 ## How it all started